chrissouk-001/orderahead.gr/README.md

 ---

-With Smart Canteen Atsoglou, the daily school canteen experience becomes faster, more organized, and environmentally friendly!
+With OrderAhead, the daily school canteen experience becomes faster, more organized, and environmentally friendly!